raspy135/Qun-mk2/README.md

 ### Extra processing

 You can toggle Extra processing mode by PARAM + NO button.

-When it's enabled, the Oscillators and LFO are turned off, but filter and effector becomes stereo, and connected to after Looper.
+When it's enabled, the Oscillators are turned off, but filter and effector becomes stereo, and connected to after Looper.
-You can apply filter and effects on Looper.
+You can apply filter, filter volume, and effects against Looper recording.

+LFO is still available only when the effect type is delay.

 ## SETTING MODE